 I work about 30 hours a week.
 It was meant to be 20 over three days, but it kind of creeps up most weeks.
 I have a sitter who comes after school two hours, three times a week and I get home and she’s there with the kids for a bit, helping with the household stuff and dinner.

-My weekends are a lot about kids’ sport and parties and lots of socialising and cooking.
+My weekends are a lot about kids’ sport and parties and lots of socializing and cooking.
 I don’t miss much in terms of school sports or plays, in fact, I barely miss anything!
 I move my days around for work and I don’t work school holidays!
 I just finished three years of studying business coaching which was insane on top of what I had on my plate, but I really wanted to do it, so I did.

 What are your time management tips?

 Know what matters.
 Make lunches the night before.
 Get your kids to help.
 Would you rather have the latest clothes or the home help?
 Totally the home help!
 Invest in property when young if you can.
 Work really hard and sell your soul to the corporate world early on in your career so that when you have kids you have some cash to throw at the problems!
 Seriously!
 Money is definitely a factor.
-Hopefully the job you sell your soul for is one you like and aligns to what you value.
+Hopefully, the job you sell your soul for is one you like and aligns with what you value.

-How do you sort out emergency childcare?
+How do you sort out emergency child care?

 I make a lot of calls.
-Usually a school friend can help, or my partner, who doesn’t live with us, is there if he can be.
-Otherwise they’re on their own for a bit.
+Usually, a school friend can help, or my partner, who doesn’t live with us, is there if he can be.
+Otherwise, they’re on their own for a bit.
 It doesn’t happen much because I go back to knowing what matters.
 The kids matter more than the work and so I weigh it up—does this piece of work really, really have to happen here and now or can it be done on the train, by delegating, when I get home, etc.?
 I’m not a brain surgeon, so pretty much nothing makes me more than an hour or so late and the kids are OK on their own for that long.

 Is your responsibility to yourself or to your family first?